How to use SMS Marketing to grow your sales

 Email is a popular channel for marketers and the preferred digital channel for marketing campaigns.

-That’s why 300 billion email are sent per day worldwide, although nearly 50% of these are spam.
+That’s why 300 billion emails are sent per day worldwide, although nearly 50% of these are spam.

-Inboxes are getting thousands of unsolicited emails, and people deletes many mails without reading them.
+Inboxes are getting thousands of unsolicited emails, and people delete many emails without reading them.

-But consumer’s behavior about text messaging is different.
-When someone receives a message the phone alert grabs their attention, and the notification gets on until the user reads the message.
+But consumers’ behavior about text messaging is different.
+When someone receives a message, the phone alert grabs their attention, and the notification gets on until the user reads the statement.
 So, chances to open text messages are remarkably high.

 SMS is best for: